psybers/actual-helpers/README.md

 spaces and special characters need to be URL encoded, an online encoder like https://www.urlencoder.org/ is helpful.

-"address" needs be one line with commas seperating the address lines, then URL encoded.
+`address` needs be one line with commas separating the address lines, then URL encoded.
+Supply number of bedrooms, bathrooms, and square footage for a more accurate estimate.

-For example, "123 Example, St Anytown, CA ,12345"
+Eaxmple Note using address "123 Example, St Anytown, CA ,12345":
 ```
 address:123%20Example%2C%20St%20Anytown%2C%20CA%20%2C12345
 bedrooms:4